Kramin42/Kramell/dieselrobin/bonus.md

 ### Mission A

-Polymorph and then kill the royal jelly without worshipping Jiyva at any point.
+Polymorph and then kill The Royal Jelly.

 ### Mission B